Fear Of The Unknown

 Unfortunately, this fear of the unknown is the ‘biggest enemy’ in learning and growing, and more than that, living a fulfilled life with ‘complete freedom’ and ‘absolute satisfaction.

-But once it exceeds the threshold limit, it becomes a tool of ‘infinite resistance’ and ‘self-sabotage’.
+But once it exceeds the threshold limit, it becomes a tool of ‘infinite resistance’ and ‘self-sabotage.’
 It makes the ‘individual’ paralyzed in her mind.
-It’s not that there is a real danger out there, but, it just becomes a habit to imagine everything that can go wrong by taking an action or making an initiation.
+It’s not that there is a real danger out there, but it just becomes a habit to imagine everything that can go wrong by taking an action or making an initiation.

-And this ‘incessant uncontrolled habit’ of ‘self-deception’ in the form of ‘fear of the unknown’ is one of the biggest cause of ‘living unfulfilled lives’ in the life of millions of sapiens all over the world.
+And this ‘incessant uncontrolled habit’ of ‘self-deception’ in the form of ‘fear of the unknown’ is one of the biggest causes of ‘living unfulfilled lives’ in the life of millions of sapiens all over the world.

 Please.